jamesmh/coravel/DocsV2/docs/Invocables/README.md

 [[toc]]

-Invocables are ubiquitous classes that all of Coravel's features can leverage to make your code much easier to write, compose and maintain.
+Invocables are ubiquitous classes that most of Coravel's features can leverage to make your code much easier to write, compose and maintain.

 Each invocable represents a self-contained job within your system.

-Since Coravel understands how to use them natively, you can do cool stuff like schedule or queue them using terse syntax.

-Here's an example of scheduling an invocable, `ReIndexDatabase`, to run every weekday at 1 a.m.
-UTC:
+Here's an example of scheduling an invocable:

 ```csharp
     scheduler.Schedule<ReIndexDatabase>()